simeonkr/HaGL/README.md

-# HEGL: Haskell-Embedded Graphics Language
+# HaGL: The Haskell-embedded Graphics Language

 Detailed documentation to be added as the project matures.